jfcloutier/karma_system/ontology.md

 # Ontology

-The working ontology of the Karma project
+The working ontology of the Karma project.
+It is processual in kind and deflationary in intent.

 ## Being

-> A metastable system of processes achieving [constraint closure](https://montevil.org/publications/articles/2015-mm-organisation-closure-constraints/) (a *living* being is additionally self-producing)
+> A metastable system of processes achieving [constraint closure](https://montevil.org/publications/articles/2015-mm-organisation-closure-constraints/).
+A *living* being is additionally self-producing.

 ## Umwelt (the being's)